A Brief Guide to Troubleshooting the Pacemaker Circuit

 - Observe the sense indicator.

-- Find the sensitivity maximum - where the pacemaker is picking up NONE of the endogenous electrical activity.
+- Find the maximum value- where the pacemaker is picking up NONE of the endogenous electrical activity.

-- Find the sensor threshold - where the sensor picks up EVERY endogenous electical event (i.e. no pacing spikes are visible)
+- Find the sensitivity threshold - where the sensor picks up EVERY endogenous electical event (i.e. no pacing spikes are visible)

-This should take care of oversensing as a cause of pacing failure.
+This will not take care of oversensing as a cause of pacing failure, but it should defeat undersensing.

 Now, check the output threshold.